 The conditions required for even a first DUI in Tampa, Hillsborough County, FL, are burdensome and expensive.
 Not surprisingly, many people violation probation because they fail to complete a certain condition within the time allowed.

-Once the probation officer alleges that you failed to complete a certain condition within the time allowed, then the probation officer will submit a report to the judge which typically asks the judge to issue a warrant for your arrest.
+Even if your DUI was reduced to reckless driving, you were probably sentenced to most of the same conditions that are required for a DUI conviction.
+Either way, once the probation officer alleges that you failed to complete a certain condition within the time allowed, then the probation officer will submit a report to the judge which typically asks the judge to issue a warrant for your arrest.

 After the probation officer alleges that you violated probation, the judge typically has four choices: